We talk a lot about our farmers; that’s because our work starts and ends with them.

 There are two key differences between a corporation and a cooperative:

 A cooperative is an association of individuals voluntarily cooperating for mutual benefit, whereas a corporation operates with the objective of earning a profit.

 Just as the stockholders or shareholders of a business have a say in how the business is owned and operated, our family farm-owners have a say in how our Cooperative is run.

 The crucial difference is that in the case of other types of corporations, how much of a say or how much control an owner has over the company is determined by how large their ownership stake is.
-That’s not the case with a cooperative, where each member-owner gets one vote.
+That’s not the case with a cooperative, where each farmer-owner gets one vote.
 The opinion of one cooperative member does not have more weight than the opinion of another cooperative member.

 Cooperatives often elect a board of directors.
 Members of DFA’s Board of Directors are members of the Cooperative itself, similar to other cooperatives.
-The responsibilities of the Board include ensuring that the Cooperative is working towards achieving its mission, following the by-laws, setting up operational policies for the and hiring any outside managers or other employees.
+The responsibilities of the Board include ensuring that the Cooperative is working toward achieving its mission, following the by-laws, setting up operational policies for the and hiring any outside managers or other employees.